About This Study

 There are many different resources patients can use to find clinical trials.
 Your doctor can also help you find clinical trials that you may qualify for.

-Responsum Health is collaborating with Aldeyra Therapeutics to help raise awareness of and connect patients to a new clinical trial for retinitis pigmentosa!
-Find out if you’re eligible to participate in the RP study here.
+Responsum Health has collaborated with Aldeyra Therapeutics to help raise awareness and connect patients to a new clinical trial for chronic cough!
+Find out if you’re eligible to participate in a Chronic Cough Study here.